Integrated Sciences, MIS

 - Students must complete a minimum of 30 credits from approved coursework.

 - Students must complete a minimum of 24 graduate (5000 level and above) credit hours.
-Under exceptional circumstances and only with approval of the Program Director, a maximum of 6 credit hours may be at the 4000-level.
+Under exceptional circumstances and only with approval of the Program Director, a maximum of 6 credit hours may be at the 4000-level, as long as those credits have not been applied to another degree.

 - Students must earn a minimum grade of B- (2.7) in those courses applied to the degree and taken at CU Denver, and must maintain a minimum cumulative GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the program GPA.
-Students cannot complete program requirements as pass/fail.
+Students cannot complete program requirements as P+/P/F or S/U.

 Program Restrictions, Allowances and Recommendations

-- The graduate school will allow up to 12 hours of graduate transfer credits (dependent on a B grade or better).
+- Graduate education policies will allow up to 12 hours of graduate transfer credits (dependent on a B grade or better).
 However these credits must fit the student’s program goal in order to apply to the MIS degree and be approved by the Program Director.

 - No coursework may be applied that will be older than seven years on the day of graduation.
 For more information please contact the Program Director.